 Strictly speaking all these trails should be the same length seeing as all extant species share the same origins.
 However, not everyone is keen or able to walk up to 15 miles and so we made the trails many different lengths so that people may choose their walking distance through the Trail adopted.
 Whichever trail chosen, all our walkers meet and join along a series of evolutionary rendezvous so that our ever increasing band of pilgrims arrive together at a place representing the origins of life some four billion years ago.
 Of course their meaning, in terms of reunification with common ancestors, is key and in order to come at the science from several angles, we also explore ancestral family trees.
 Perching peoples' family trees on top of the Tree of Life helps cement their connection with this immensely bigger picture.

-Walking Scales: If we are all to reach our goal in a sensible time frame, each step must represent thousands or even millions of years.
+If we are all to reach our goal in a sensible time frame, each step must represent thousands or even millions of years.
 In terms of the life forms with which we are most familiar, very little happens in the first few billion years of evolution, and yet, especially from a primate point of view, everything happens in just the last few million years.
 Given this, we decided to create three different scales over the Trail.
-The first expands our mammal dominated period, dating from the terrible climatic catastrophe that ended the reign of the dinosaurs.
-From this point on you will walk back 10,000 years every step.
-Beyond this point, our time travel increases by an order of magnitude to 100,000 years per stride and then, for the last 2.7 billion years, we increase by another order of magnitude to around a million years every stride.
+At the beginning, in order to expand our mammal dominated period, each step represents 10,000 years back in time.
+Beyond this point, our time travel increases by an order of magnitude to 100,000 years per stride and then, for the last 2.7 billion years, by another order of magnitude to around a million years every stride.
 In this way we ensure a relatively constant procession of rendezvous throughout the Trail.

 In 2011 Richard Dawkins became aware of the project, providing publicity and financial support, and in 2013 and 2014 he appeared in person as a speaker.